Orden14/RaidPlanner/readme.md

 ## About
 RaidPlanner is a tool for planning Guild Wars 2 instanced content.
-Current version is made in French.
+Current version is made in French for the guild Virtual Squirrels.
+Virtual Squirrels official website: https://virtualsquirrels.fr/

 ## Project startup
 This is a Symfony project running on Symfony 7.
 To run the project easily, you need the following tools: